hannah53R/Heart-Failure-Prediction/README.md

 Anaemia: if the patient has anaemia (boolean).
 A patient was considered to have anaemia if haematocrit levels were lower than 36%.

 High Blood Pressure: if the patient has high blood pressure (boolean).
-No information on the criteria used to classify a patient as having high blood pressure.
+There was no information from the original study stating the criteria used to classify a patient as having high blood pressure.

 Creatinine Phosphokinase (CPK_Level): level of CPK enzyme in blood (mcg/L).